 What to Expect on PRK Procedure Day

 In our St. Louis laser eye surgery center, Advanced PRK takes 15 minutes to complete, and the visual freedom our patients obtain can last a lifetime.

 On the day of the procedure, plan to be at Brinton Vision for about two hours.
 You will need someone to drive you home, as your vision will likely be blurry immediately following the procedure.

 Just as if you were going to an eye examination, you don’t need to wear special clothes or change your attire while you’re here.
 The only thing we’ll add to your outfit is a small, blue cap which you’ll wear during the procedure.

-Prior to beginning, we will repeat some of the same tests that were conducted during your Brinton Vision Ocular Analysis so that Dr. Brinton has the most accurate information possible about your vision.
+Prior to beginning, we will repeat some of the same tests that were conducted during your Brinton Vision Ocular Analysis so our surgeons have the most accurate information possible about your vision.

 After the procedure, you will receive easy-to-follow instructions and a written hand-out on how to use your eye drops.
-Our highly trained surgical technicians will answer any questions you may have, and Dr. Brinton will provide his personal phone number should you have concerns once you return home.
+Our highly trained surgical technicians will answer any questions you may have and provide you with your surgeon’s personal phone number should you have concerns once you return home.